 You need to ask yourself: “is this deal too good to be true?”

 If you’re having any seconds thoughts or are doubtful of the legitimacy of the loan being offered to you or the company that’s offering it, you absolutely need to trust your instincts.
-No lender can guarantee you a loan, not even the most accommodating ones.
-No lender can offer absurdly low interest rates or extremely large loans.
-If something seems too good to be true, unfortunately it probably is.
+No lender can guarantee you a loan, not even the most accommodating one.
+No lender can offer absurdly low-interest rates or extremely large loans.
+If something seems too good to be true, unfortunately, it probably is.

 If a loan company has worked with a significant number of people there should be at least a few reviews or discussions on their services.
 Doing a few Google searches won’t take you much time and it could be the difference between working with a great private lender and being scammed.